For people with insulin-dependent diabetes, the near-constant attention to detail can sometimes be taxing on our mental health.

 Ketones are toxic chemicals that build up when your body starts to burn fat for energy instead of glucose.
 The most common cause of ketones for people with diabetes is lack of insulin.

 Without insulin, glucose builds up in the bloodstream, because it cannot enter the cells.
-The result is ketones forming in the blood and eventually spilling out into the urine that can be picked up and measured by a ketone strip (found at pharmacies or on Amazon).
+The result is ketones forming in the blood and eventually spilling out into the urine which can be picked up and measured by a ketone strip (found at pharmacies or on Amazon).

 If your blood sugar is over 250 mg/dL and it’s been longer than a half-hour since you finished your meal, test for ketones.
 This will help inform the amount of insulin you’ll need to treat the high blood sugar.